mindspore-ai/docs/tutorials/training/source_en/advanced_use/save_load_model_hybrid_parallel.md

 ### Step 2: Dividing a Model Parallel Parameter

 The following uses a specific model parameter as an example.
-The parameter name is model\_parallel\_weight, the data value is Tensor \[\[1, 2, 3, 4], \[5, 6, 7, 8]], and the dividing strategy is to perform dividing in the two-device scenario based on \[2, 1].
+The parameter name is weight, the data value is Tensor \[\[1, 2, 3, 4], \[5, 6, 7, 8]], and the dividing strategy is to perform dividing in the two-device scenario based on \[2, 1].
 Data distribution after dividing is as follows:

 | Device0            | Device1             |
 |--------------------|---------------------|